hypo69/hypo/pytest/gemini - set 4/en/src/endpoints/hypo69/code_assistant/instructions/instruction_pytest_en.md

 6. **Float Test:** An additional test (`test_divide_numbers_float`) verifies the function's handling of floating-point inputs.

-This improved solution demonstrates best practices for writing `pytest` tests, including comprehensive coverage, clear test names, and robust exception handling.
+This improved solution demonStartes best practices for writing `pytest` tests, including comprehensive coverage, clear test names, and robust exception handling.
 Remember to replace the example functions (`add_numbers`, `subtract_numbers`, `divide_numbers`) with the actual functions you want to test.
 Remember to run `pytest` in your terminal to execute the tests.

 **How to Run:**